nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### List Command

 **Function**: Display entities filtered by type.<br>
-**Usage**: To see the three different types of entities (dog/owner/program), you can simply use this command.
+**Usage**: To see the three different types of entities (dog/owner/program), you can use this command.
 Let's say you want to see all the dogs that you are in-charge of.
-Simply list them and this command will provide you the full list.
+Simply type `list dog` and all the dogs in Pawbook will be displayed.

 Format: